 Macroeconomics is designed for the highly motivated student and is equivalent to a college level introductory course.
 College level textbooks, readings and resources will be used.
 This special honors program replaces the state mandated Economics course normally required for graduation.
-The course analyzes changes in aggregate supply and demand, the role of government in the economy, and the impact of foreign trade.
-Outside research and class presentations are required.
-AP exam offered in in May, and school-prepared exam
+The course analyzes changes in aggregate supply and CollegeBoard demand, the role of government in the economy, and the impact of foreign trade.
+Outside research Advanced Placement Program is given at the end of the semester.